 Symptoms of Heart Block

-Many people with mild heart block have no symptoms and feel completely well.
-More advanced forms, however, can cause noticeable and sometimes alarming symptoms.
+Many people with mild heart block feel completely well and have no symptoms.
+More advanced forms, however, can cause noticeable and sometimes worrying symptoms.

-Before listing symptoms, it is important to understand that symptom severity does not always correlate perfectly with the degree of block.
-Some individuals adapt gradually, while others develop symptoms suddenly.
+It is important to know that symptoms do not always match the severity of heart block.
+Some people adapt slowly, while others develop symptoms suddenly.

 Common symptoms include:

-In severe cases, heart block can cause sudden loss of consciousness and requires urgent medical attention.
+In severe cases, heart block can cause sudden loss of consciousness, which requires urgent medical attention.

 Types of Heart Block

-Heart block is classified based on how much the electrical signal is delayed or interrupted.
-These categories help guide treatment and prognosis.
+Heart block is classified based on how much the electrical signal is delayed or blocked.
+This helps guide treatment decisions.

 First-Degree AV Block